Posted by Dr. Adam Killpartrick, DC CNS on May 23, 2018 11:52:25 AM

 Many patients will come to you with multiple problems they'd like to address with functional medicine.

-They might have arthritis, chronic indigestion, and regular migraines, but your initial blood work might discover a host of other issues that should be addressed.
-It's great that you've uncovered other areas you can work on with your patient, but it's important to address the pain that brought them to your office in the first place.
+Their initial blood work might discover a host of other issues that should be addressed.
+It's great that you've uncovered areas you can work on with your patient, but it's important to address the issue that brought them to your office in the first place.

 If you're able to help your patient on day one, you'll have an easier time keeping them engaged.

 See them again sooner rather than later, and note how their progress with their new health regimen.
-If they've stuck to your instructions, show them how this change in behavior, diet, or the addition of supplements has alleviated symptoms they had before their first visit.
+If they've stuck to your instructions, show them how this change in behavior, diet, or the addition of supplements has helped them.

-Connecting the dots between that initial, motivating pain and the positive results of your solution will turn new patients into loyal ones.
+Connecting the dots between that initial, motivating issue and the positive results of your solution will turn new patients into loyal ones.

 For functional medicine to work, patient compliance is critical.
-Unlike Western medicine, where a treatment allows a patient to continue with the behavior that led to their illness, functional medicine aims to treat the core issues underlying symptoms.
+Unlike Western medicine, where a treatment allows a patient to continue with the behavior that led to their illness, functional medicine addresses the core issues underlying symptoms.

 Another side effect of prescription drug culture is a tendency for patients to look for shortcuts to good health in the form of pills and supplements (as opposed to diet and lifestyle changes).
 Supplements are an important part of functional medicine, but a patient's intentions can sometimes outweigh their self-discipline.

 Patients are accustomed to standard medical approaches that apply a medication to address a specific symptom.
-Supplements nourish and build the body’s systems in in the hope of ameliorating symptoms.
-The mechanisms are inherently different and require more time to achieve relief from symptoms.
-Building a system up and nourishing it takes time while medications typically work faster.
+Supplements nourish and build the body’s systems, which bolsters healthy functioning.* Building a system up and nourishing it takes time while medications typically work faster.
 Explaining this process will give you the time and space to implement the protocol without compromising compliance.

 "The patient will always tell you what's wrong with them if you listen," says Dr. Pescatore.
-Talk to them about your diagnosis.
+Talk to them.
 Let them choose what to address first.
-You can instill in your patient a sense of ownership over their treatment, which can be motivating on its own.
+You can instill in your patient a sense of ownership, which can be motivating on its own.

 After you've established your patient's top priorities, decide which one to tackle first.
-By focusing on one treatment for one issue, you make it easier for a patient to integrate functional medicine into their everyday routines and demands.
+By focusing on one issue, you make it easier for a patient to integrate functional medicine into their everyday routines and demands.

 Being healthy in the United States can be challenging.
 Our culture provides no shortage of obstacles for patients attempting to adopt a healthier lifestyle.
 Opportunities to choose unhealthy foods are everywhere, so it's important to have support from friends and family.